YahooArchive/mojito/docs/governance-model.md

 [YDN forum](http://developer.yahoo.com/forum/Yahoo-Mojito)
 is the most appropriate place for a Contributor to ask for help when making their first contribution.

-For specific contribution and participation guidelines (coding standards etc.), please refer to <a href="mojito-open-source-contributing.html">Contributing</a>.
+For specific contribution and participation guidelines (coding standards etc.), please refer to [Contributing](contributing.md).

 ## 5. Decision making process